 Ron Amato has been making photographs since his childhood in Brooklyn, NY.
-His early influences were fashion and portrait photographers of the Richard Avedon, Robert Mapplethorpe and Francesco Scavullo.
+His early influences were fashion and portrait photographers Richard Avedon, Robert Mapplethorpe and Francesco Scavullo.
 Much of Ron’s work centers on issues of sexual identity.

 In the 1990s and early 2000s Ron photographed for fitness and sports magazines including Men's Health, Men's Fitness and Sports Illustrated.
 He has exhibited extensively in the US and internationally.
 His seminal show of sexual self-portraits at Richard Anderson Fine Arts in NYC in 2000 earned Ron a reputation for his frank portrayal of the sexual dynamic between men, prompting Vince Aletti to write in the Village Voice: